 The agricultural lands of the Pampas extend into Uruguay and provide for an extensive agricultural industry with livestock, small grains, vegetables, and dairy.
 This agricultural base has been the foundation of Uruguay’s growing economy.

 Uruguay has been able to integrate itself into the global trade arena and has entered into a postindustrial development status.
 Postindustrial activities have included computer software development and advancements in information technologies.
 Uruguay is a modern and well-developed country.
 About 88 percent of the population is of European descent, and more than 92 percent of the population is urban.
-The capital city of Montevideo, a cosmopolitan city with a population of about 3.5 million, is home to about 40 percent of the population.
+The capital city of Montevideo, a cosmopolitan city with a population of about 1.3 million, is home to about 37 percent of Uruguay’s population.
 The coastal region is an attractive place for tourists and locals who enjoy the beautiful beaches along the shores of the Atlantic.

 Uruguayan Spanish has some modifications due to the considerable number of Italian immigrants.
 Immigrants used to speak a mixture of Spanish and Italian known as ‘cocoliche’ and some of the words are still commonly used by the population.